bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 sidebar_label: "csv-to-avro-or-parquet"
 sidebar_position: 10
 ---
-# Convert CSV To Parquet Or Arrow
+# Convert CSV To Parquet Or Avro

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/data-engineering/csv-to-avro-or-parquet/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=data-engineering/csv-to-avro-or-parquet/index.ipynb)

 ## Introduction

-Converting from csv to parquet or avro reduces the size of file and allows for faster read and write speeds, using bacalhau you can convert your csv files stored on ipfs or on the web without
-The need to download files and install dependencies locally
+Converting from csv to parquet or avro reduces the size of file and allows for faster read and write speeds.
+With Bacalhau, you can convert your csv files stored on ipfs or on the web without the need to download files and install dependencies locally.

-In this example we will convert a csv file from a url to parquet format and save the converted parquet file to IPFS
+In this example tutorial we will convert a csv file from a url to parquet format and save the converted parquet file to IPFS

+## Prerequisites

+To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)

-## Running Locally​
+## Running CSV to Arvo or Parquet Locally​

 Installing dependencies